I was standing on the scale at my GYN appointment. Scared. Embarrassed. Ashamed.

 I was 24 years old, five foot five inches and 183 pounds.
 National standard labeled obese.

-Isn’t that the way most women heartbreakingly view the definition of beauty?
+Isn’t that the way most of us heartbreakingly view the definition of a woman’s beauty?
 The absence of adequacy.
 If you’re enough, you’re then deemed “beautiful.”
 I wasn’t enough yet because I wasn’t 150 pounds.

 It was slow going.
 I cut out soda.
 Fixed healthier meals.
 I always felt too tired to work out, too exhausted from working several jobs at odd hours.
 I was constantly on the move so much that I didn’t have the time or the money to think about healthy options.
 Especially when a date was considered a trip to fast food joints between running errands or adventures.
 It was hard to keep up with my life’s demands while trying to pursue my goal.